How to Build Applications using ZED and Unity on Linux

-We’ve released a beta version of the ZED Unity wrapper on Linux.
-Here’s how you can use it to build new or existing apps for Ubuntu.
+We’re introducing the ZED Unity wrapper for Linux.
+Learn how you can use it to build new or existing apps for Ubuntu.

 In this tutorial, we will show how easy it is to build an application for Linux when you are running the Unity editor on Windows.